Skip to main content

 Things financial

 Remember to send us evidence of any funding - full, partial or loans, particularly if you initially have declared that you are self-funding.
-We do need proof of any sponsorship to pass on to our Finance Office.
-If you are on a student loan, you would be considered as self-funding.
+We need proof of any sponsorship to pass on to our Finance Office.
+If you are on a student loan, you would be considered as self-funding so would pay your College and Fee bills from the money you receive from a loan company.

 Detailed information about paying your bills and the bill schedule is at this link.